I have been thinking about this for a while, why I write. For such a simple question has huge ramifications to becoming aware of why I am a writer.

 Favinonia’s creation came from rejection, and it wasn’t until a few years later that I found a new group of friends who asked for me to run a game in D&D. I thought heck why not use this.Then my writing changed, it wasn’t just for my escapism but for the entertainment of others, which started to drove me to think up new storylines and scenarios for my group’s characters.

 I think the running theme behind my efforts at writing is escapism but isn’t that why most people dream about better things.
 Some think about cars or houses; some reflect on their sports teams winning the final, some think about winning the lotto, and so on.
 I don’t consider having things, or money neither drives my soul.
-I use my writing to escape too, but I like to go back to my scrappy young self and say, this is my path to becoming an author, so others can read and have enjoyment with my writing.
+I use my writing to escape too, but I like to go back to my scrappy young self and say, this is my path to becoming an author, so others can read and have enjoyed my writing.